 We’ve got the west coast connection for you.

-Generally believed to be named after the Governor of the Straits Settlements Cecil Clementi Smith, Clementi’s location makes it a little more accessible than other Western neighbourhoods.
+Generally believed to be named after the Governor of the Straits Settlements Cecil Clementi Smith, Clementi’s location makes it a little more accessible than other Western neighbourhoods in Singapore.
 Having said that, we comb through the district for some highlights you mustn’t miss.

 If you are a big fan of localised Indian food, this is a place not to be missed.
 Get your fill of biryani (saffron rice with meat), Indian rojak (fruit and vegetable salad), and roti prata (local flat bread) from the stalls here.
 For something out of the… bone, try some sup tulang (bone marrow soup) which will need you to extract marrow in mutton or beef bones.

-Bonus: If you’re craving for some ice cream after your meal, head over to Ice Cream Frenzy (pictured) at 501 West Coast Drive nearby.
+Bonus: If you’re craving for some ice cream after your meal, head over to Ice Cream Frenzy nearby.

 You don’t come to West Coast Park for the beach (there isn’t one) but this huge waterfront park is still a must-visit for a great day out in the sun.
 The Adventure Play Area (pictured) is something that everyone in the family can enjoy, from toddlers to young adults.
 There’s also a designated kite flying area, a marsh garden, a fitness area and even a dog run area.